Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 These icons let you access basic analytics, add products, view orders, set up discounts and change account settings.

 One thing they don’t let you do, oddly, is access the Big Cartel template editor.
-You have to go to the ‘account’ section of your Big Cartel store and locate a not-very obvious ‘design’ button to access it.
+You have to go to the ‘account’ section of your Big Cartel store and locate a not-very obvious ‘Go to shop designer’ button to access it.

 This is the only confusing aspect of what’s otherwise a very easy-to-navigate interface.